You have a bachelor's degree and you want to become a counselor in nutrition. You should think about becoming a Registered Dietitian.

 - Complete a baccalaureate degree from an accredited college or university

-- Meet the current academic requirements set by the American Dietetic Association at an accredited dietetics program
+- Meet the current academic requirements set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) at an accredited dietetics program

-- Complete an American Dietetic Association accredited supervised field experience
+- Complete an ACEND accredited supervised field experience

 - Successfully write the Registration Examination for Dietitians